scloud19/SECipedia/Linux/Linux Basics/kernel.md

         Device Drivers
             The "middle man" between the hardware and process.

+            Usually, a device is accessible only in kernel mode because improper user process access could do harm to the machine
+                Ex: A user process asking to shutdown the machine

+            At kernel layer to provide a simplified API to software developers If it wasn't, developers would have to tailor code to each unique device

         System calls and support
             processes use system calls to communicate with the kernel.

+            aka "syscalls"

+            Used to implement security

+            Exs: If a process needs to read/write to a file, it does so through a system call

+            Important system calls
+                fork()
+                    Can be called from a process.

+                    When this occurs, the kernel creates a nearly identical copy of the process.

+                exec()
+                    When a process calls exec(PROGRAM_NAME), the kernel will start PROGRAM_NAME and replace the current process with the new process.

+            With the exception